pacak/bpaf/README.md

 }
 ```

- 3. Try to run it, output should be similar to derive edition
+ 3. Try to run it, output should be similar to derive version

 ## Design goals: flexibility, reusability, correctness